entropicalabs/openqaoa/docs/source/openqaoa_metapackage_install.rst

     make dev-install

-The package can be installed as an editable with extra requirements defined in the ``setup.py``.
+The package can be installed as an editable with extra requirements defined in the ``pyproject.toml``.
 If you would like to install the extra requirements to be able run the tests module or generate the docs, you can run the following

 .. code-block:: bash